If you've never heard the term "financial infidelity," it doesn't mean you don't know what it is.

 A few reasons that the younger generations are more likely to commit financial infidelity include:

 And while it's easy to say, well, clearly they have a money problem — the problem isn't money.
-Like all forms of cheating, the problem is fundamentally a lack of trust.

 In a relationship with financial infidelity, the ability to talk about money isn't present.
 Either there is a desire or demand to control money in the way you want to without compromising with your significant other.
 Sometimes, there's just considerable embarrassment over how you make money decisions, and so you keep it a secret.

-For business owners like dentists, financial infidelity can show up in running personal expenses through the business account without discussing it with their partner first.
+For business owners, examples of financial infidelity include running personal expenses through the business account without first discussing it with their partner.

 The savings aspect of financial infidelity may stem from one party having a desire and commitment to saving or investing more money than their spouse or partner may want to.